validai/book-search-engine/README.md

 4. Connect the backend to MongoDB Atlas.

 ## License
-This project is licensed under the MIT License.
+This search-engine is licensed under the MIT License.